risha002/Perf1/let_const_var.md

 console.log (name);
 var name = "isha";
 ```
-- **Declaration and initialization:** it can be declare without initialization and it can be accessed without initialization as its default value is "undefined."
+- **Declaration and initialization:** both declaring and accessing it are possible without initialization because its default value is "undefines."
 ```ruby
 #declare without initialization
 var x;